 One of the overlooked gifts that plant medicine offers human beings is something that pharmaceutical medication is not capable of.
 And, that is to connect people back to the planet.

 When people become aware that the plants growing on this planet support their health and bring relief from suffering, they’ll be more conscious about what happens to the earth, the forests, and the various ecosystems where a large majority of these plant medicines are growing.

 As an herbalist, I understand that bridging the connection between humans, plants and the planet, is not only good for our health, it is essential for our existence as a species.

-Start by using a wide variety of culinary herbs in your meals.
-Use the recipes on my website to create delicious nourishing meals for yourself and your family.
+Use the delicious recipes on my website to create nourishing meals for yourself and your family.
 Or simply enjoy a healing cup of herbal tea.

 If you want to understand how to use food and herbs as medicine, download my FREE Using Food and Herbs as Medicine Guide for a delicious dose of natural healing.